 It’s also sturdy steel, so there’s no worry about it falling apart easily with strong wind or if you drop it on the ground.

 Truck bed tents provide a portable and practical solution for anybody who enjoys camping or the outdoors.

-The fact that they are easy to set up, store when not in use, lightweight yet strong enough can withstand weathering on your outdoor adventures makes them an excellent investment!
+The fact that they are easy to set up, and store when not in use, and lightweight yet strong enough can withstand weathering on your outdoor adventures makes them an excellent investment!